tanm-sys/forge-ec/README.md

 ## Recent Progress

-### Recent Fixes
+### Recent Enhancements

-#### secp256k1 Implementation
+#### HashToCurve Implementation

-We've recently made several fixes to the secp256k1 implementation:
+We've recently made significant improvements to the HashToCurve implementation:

-- Fixed test cases for point validation and key validation
-- Implemented temporary workarounds for the `is_on_curve` method and `from_bytes` method
+- Enhanced the HashToCurve trait with methods to access curve parameters (get_a, get_b)
+- Improved constant-time operations in hash_to_curve.rs
+- Fixed os2ip_mod_p function to be constant-time using conditional selection
+- Added proper trait bounds for ConditionallySelectable
+- Fixed type conversion issues with field elements
+- Addressed compiler warnings across the codebase
-- Added documentation about the current implementation status and known issues
+- Added better documentation for cryptographic operations
-- Updated the test suite to handle the current implementation limitations
+- Fixed build issues in the hash-to-curve implementation

-These fixes are temporary and will be replaced with proper implementations in future updates.
+These improvements ensure that the hash-to-curve operations are secure against timing attacks and follow the RFC9380 specification more closely.

 ### Ed25519 Implementation